-ESCALATE Training will facilitate transformative and relational change in RWHAP by increasing participants' knowledge and skills to recognize and address HIV-related stigma within their organizations and communities they serve.
-This is facilitated through a deepening awareness of and practices for cultural humility amongst people with HIV.
+ESCALATE Training facilitates transformative and relational change in RWHAP by increasing participants' knowledge and skills to recognize and address HIV-related stigma within their organizations and communities they serve.
+This happens through a deepening awareness of and practices for cultural humility amongst people with HIV.
 Trainers create an equitable and transformational environment for RWHAP providers to learn with and from their people with HIV partners.

 - Learn about the impact of HIV-related stigma, bias, and discrimination in health care

 - Learn the skills to engage in “difficult dialogues” to address HIV-related stigma at the interpersonal and organizational levels